Reef Doctor EcoDiver

 Enjoy exploring the local area; the popular beach resort of Mangily, the Spiny Forest, take a pirogue trip across the Bay, or visit one of the local National Parks (in your free time, at your own expense).

 - Airport pick-up in Toliara and transport to the Reef Doctor site in Ifaty.

 - Arrangement of hotel in the capital city Antananarivo, if required, includes free pick up by hotel from airport.

-- Lodging: shared bungalows with bed sheets, pillows and mosquito net provided.
+- Lodging: Interconnecting, single reed huts and 6-person dormitory (wood dividers) with bed sheets, pillows and mosquito net provided.

 - Dive training: PADI Open Water and Advanced dive certification included in the costs for all expeditions.

 - Science training: level of training will vary according to the expedition duration, dive certification and progression of the individual.

 - Project equipment and educational materials: dive slates, paper, pens etc., all required for your working activities.

 - Dive equipment, including: Buoyancy Control Device (BCD), full regulator set, weights, and tanks.